Marie-Ange-L/Marie-Ange-L/README.md

 I'm a passionate Front-End Developer based in Toulouse, France.
 Here you'll find a glimpse of my journey, projects, and interests.

 ## About Me
-- 💼 I work a freelancer.
+- 💼 I work as a freelancer.
 - 🔭 I’m currently working on a custom made Pomodoro App.
 - 🌱 I'm currently perfectionning my React skills.